 Whether you have 100 or 10,000 followers, social media offers the perfect opportunity to get your images out there and let the world know that you are an aspiring model.
-Using the right hashtags on platforms like Instagram and occasionally tagging companies can get you on the radar of people who want to collaborate.
+Using the right hashtags on platforms like Instagram and occasionally tagging companies can get you on the radar of people who may be looking for new models.

-If using social media to attract talent agencies, be tactful and thoughtful.
+However, if you are using social media to attract talent agencies, be tactful and thoughtful.
 Choose your best photos and tag agencies wisely.
 Don’t use a scattergun approach or overdo it as you may just end up doing more harm than good.

 Starting a modelling career is not easy, especially if you have no experience.
 You have to be professional to make it in this industry – answer phone calls, don’t be late to a meeting, a shoot, or a casting call; and reply to emails and voicemails promptly.

-Many models lose out on opportunities because they thought they could skate by on their good looks and minimal effort.
-It’s a job unlike any other, and you’ll be working with people who value professionalism.
+Many models lose out on opportunities because they thought they could sail through on their good looks and put in minimal effort.
+It’s a job unlike any other, and you’ll be working with people who value professionalism so be professional.

 Not everyone you approach or who sees your headshots will work with you, so learn to embrace rejection.
-Even the most beautiful supermodels were told NO numerous times.
-Criticism is normal in the modelling industry and the sooner you learn to accept it, the better you’ll be.
+Even the most beautiful supermodels were told NO numerous times throughout their careers.
+Criticism is normal in the modelling industry and the sooner you learn to accept it, the better off you’ll be.

 Challenge yourself to shrug off rejection each week.
-The harder it is, the more you need to develop a thick skin.
-A mental mantra such as “Every NO is a step closer to a YES” might be just what you need to learn how to embrace rejection.
+A mindful mantra such as “Every NO is a step closer to a YES” might be just what you need to learn how to embrace rejection.